mshelby/Smart_Speaker/Docs/Build_Guide.md

 - Remove supports carefully (especially inside the barrel and around speaker mounts).
 - Lightly sand any visible layer lines on exterior surfaces if desired (matte filament hides a lot).
 - Test-fit all magnets into their pockets – they should be snug.
-Secure with a drop of CA or Gorilla Clear if needed.
+Secure with a drop of CA or Gorilla Glue (clear) if needed.
 - Dry-fit all TPU gaskets.
 - Clean the cable block openings so the extension cables seat cleanly.